-For the first quarter of 2022, SG&A expenses increased by \$5.2 million, or 24.5% as compared to the first quarter of 2021.
-This increase is driven by the further build out of our competencies and infrastructure to support the continuing scaling of our business and demand for Cryoport's systems and solutions, such as the two new global supply chain centers in Houston, Texas and Morris Plains,

-New Jersey for which grand openings are scheduled in June 2022.
-Wages and associated employee costs increased \$2.9 million from \$8.5 million in 2021 to \$11.4 million in 2022.
-Stock compensation expense increased by \$0.7 million, facility costs and other overhead allocations increased by \$0.5 million, which includes start-up costs related to our expansions in Houston, Texas and Morris Plains, New Jersey and a \$0.2 million increase in travel and lodgings compared to the same period in the prior year.
-Intangible asset amortization expense is included in SG&A and consists of charges related to the amortization of intangible assets associated with the acquisitions of CRYOPDP and MVE Biological Solutions in 2020 and Cryogene in 2019, in which we acquired definite-lived intangible assets.
-Intangible asset amortization expense increased by \$0.2 million, from \$3.6 million in 2021, to \$3.8 million in 2022.
-These increases were partially offset by a decrease in public company related expenses (including legal, audit and internal control audit fees) of \$0.2 million.
+For the second quarter of 2022, SG&A expenses increased by \$5.9 million, or 23.8% as compared to the second quarter of 2021.
+This increase is driven by the further build out of our competencies and infrastructure to support the continuing scaling of our business and demand for Cryoport's systems and solutions, such as the two new global supply chain centers in Houston, Texas and Morris Plains, New Jersey for which grand openings were held in June 2022.
+Wages and associated employee costs increased \$2.9 million from \$10.4 million in 2021 to \$13.3 million in 2022.
+Stock compensation expense increased by \$1.0 million and travel and lodgings increased \$0.6 million compared to the same period in the prior year.
+Intangible asset amortization expense is included in SG&A and consists of charges related to the amortization of intangible assets associated with the acquisitions of Cell&Co in 2022, CTSA and F-airGate in 2021, CRYOPDP and MVE Biological Solutions in 2020 and Cryogene in 2019, in which we acquired definite-lived intangible assets.
+Intangible asset amortization expense increased by \$0.2 million, from \$3.6 million in 2021, to \$3.7 million in 2022.

 Engineering and development expenses.
-Engineering and development expenses decreased \$0.8 million, or 17.8%, for three months ended March 31, 2022, as compared to the same period in 2021.
-The decrease was primarily due to a decrease of \$1.3 million in consulting, prototype and development costs which was partially offset by an increase of \$0.3 million in wages and associated employee costs to add software development and engineering resources.
+Engineering and development expenses decreased \$0.9 million, or 21.1%, for the three months ended June 30, 2022, as compared to the same period in 2021.
+The decrease was primarily due to a decrease of \$1.5 million in consulting, prototype and development costs which was partially offset by an increase of \$0.3 million in wages and associated employee costs to add software development and engineering resources.
 We continually strive to improve and expand the features of our Cryoport Express® Solutions and portfolio of services and suite of temperature-controlled products.
 Our primary developments are directed towards facilitating the safe, reliable and efficient transport and storage of life science commodities through innovative and technology-based solutions.
 This includes significantly enhancing our Cryoportal® Logistics Management Platform and related technology solutions as well as developments to expand our Cryoport Express® and Cryoport ELITETM shipper fleet, such as the CryosphereTM shipper, a cryogenic dry-vapor shipper utilizing patent pending technology that passively stabilizes the payload through an internal gravitational sphere, thereby further mitigating transport risks.
 In addition, engineering and development efforts are also focused on MVE Biological Solutions' portfolio of advanced cryogenic stainless-steel freezers, aluminum dewars and related ancillary equipment used in the storage and transport of life sciences commodities.
 We supplement our internal engineering and development resources with subject matter experts and consultants to enhance our capabilities and shorten development cycles.

 Investment Income.
-Investment income increased by \$0.9 million, for the three months ended March 31, 2022, as compared to the prior year as a result of higher average invested cash balances offset by lower interest rates on such invested cash balances.
+Investment income increased by \$1.7 million, for the three months ended June 30, 2022, as compared to the prior year as a result of higher average invested cash balances offset by lower interest rates on such invested cash balances.

 Interest expense.
-Interest expense increased by \$0.3 million, from \$1.2 million to \$1.5 million for the three months ended March 31, 2022, as compared to the prior year due to interest on the convertible senior notes and amortization of the related debt discount.
+Interest expense increased by \$0.4 million, from \$1.2 million to \$1.6 million for the three months ended June 30, 2022, as compared to the prior year due to interest on the convertible senior notes and amortization of the related debt discount.

 Other expense, net.
-The increase in other expense, net for the three months ended March 31, 2022, as compared to the prior year is primarily due to unrealized losses of \$4.9 million on short-term investments and foreign currency fluctuations.
+The increase in other expense, net for the three months ended June 30, 2022, as compared to the prior year is primarily due to unrealized losses of \$3.7 million on short-term investments and foreign currency fluctuations.